unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 1. **Stop the array:** Use the %%WebGUI|web-gui%% to stop the array.

    :::tip
-   If your server supports **hot-swap**, you do not need to power down to change disks.
+   If your server supports hot-swap, you do not need to power down to change disks.
 You can safely skip steps 2 and 4.
    :::
 2. **Power down the server:** Turn off your server to safely make hardware changes.
 3. **Install the new %%parity disk|parity-drives%%:** Place the new, larger %%parity disk|parity-drives%% into your server.